What are the term dates?

 You can find the term dates on the school calendar.

 Do I have to stay in at the weekend?

 We offer a full boarding programme with many exciting activities and trips at the weekend.
 We expect students to take part in this programme as it helps with integration and provides the experiences that help educate students in the wider context.
 Every so often (perhaps once a month) a student might want to check out- to see family or friends- other than that we expect our students to be with us.
-We insist that students stay in the very first weekend of the academic year.

 How many boarders to a room?

 Generally students share rooms of two, although certain rooms have three and very few rooms have four beds.

 Students are able to return to the House to relax.
 Many students choose to visit other Houses.
 There is the Breakfast Club for those who need to concentrate on their studies, for two hours on Saturday.
 Students can go out during certain times to Geneva.
 On Sundays there is a programme of trips, designed to appeal to a wide variety of boarders.
 Examples include visits to the Patek Philippe museum, bowling, visiting the thermal baths, go karting, para gliding, scuba diving, golf, horse riding… the list is endless.